MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 </center>

 > [!NOTE]
->In its good intent of efficiently grouping together common text fragements for filling the context window more efficiently, the tokenizer may obstruct the model's reasoning capabilities for counting what we as users see as individual elements.
+>In its good intent of efficiently grouping together common text fragments for filling the context window more efficiently, the tokenizer may obstruct the model's reasoning capabilities for counting what we as users see as individual elements.

 Resolving this seems easy, but it's not simple.
 With state-of-the-art models like GPT-4o, we can fall back to tool-use: GPT-4o can generate and run code itself and inform itself from the results.
 Copy-Pasting the above token sequence of the dots into the code is well possible and less complex than counting. **GPT-4o generates the code, transfers the dot sequence into the code, runs the code and retrieves the deterministically derived answer:**